Use your Google Fiber Network Box

 Troubleshoot your network connection

-If you tested your Internet speed and feel it's lower than expected, try our Network Troubleshooter to resolve any issues you may have with your Fiber Internet connection.
+If you tested your Internet speed and feel it's lower than expected, try our Network Troubleshooter to resolve any issues you may have with your Google Fiber Internet connection.

 FAQ about static IPs

 Q: Which Google Fiber customers are eligible to order static IPs?